-- This course covers eight significant Carmelites and how the events of the 20th Century influenced and directed their spirituality.
+- This short course covers eight significant Carmelites and how the events of the 20th Century influenced and directed their spirituality.

 - It is an entry level course (Level 5 certificate course, accredited by CIBI) for those wishing to broaden their understanding of the significant Carmelites in the 20th Century.